How Jumbo Loan Limits Work for Home Buying

 The Federal Housing Finance Agency (FHFA) sets dollar limits on loans for Fannie Mae (FNMA) and Freddie Mac (FHLMC).
 Those government-sponsored entities handle a significant share of mortgage loans in the U.S., and they keep the money flowing by selling mortgages to investors.
 As a result, it’s easiest to borrow when your loan fits their guidelines.

-Jumbo loan limits: If you want to borrow more than $510,400, you typically need a jumbo loan.
-Banks, mortgage lenders, and other investors can lend as much as they’re comfortable lending, and they set their own maximum limits for jumbo loans.
+Jumbo loan limits: If you don't live in a high-cost area and want to borrow more than $548,250, you typically need a jumbo loan.
+Banks, mortgage lenders, and other investors can lend as much as they’re comfortable with, and they set their own maximum limits for jumbo loans.
 For example, some banks lend up to $5 million, while others have different limits.

 Can You Qualify?